WHAG launch their head office in Rochdale

 WHAG (formerly Women’s Housing Action Group) launched their new head office on Drake Street on 26 November.

-Founded by Rose Summer in 1981, WHAG aims to provide affordable housing to homeless women aged 16-65.
+Founded by Rose Sumner in 1981, WHAG aims to provide affordable housing to homeless women aged 16-65.
 Now, the organisation runs domestic abuse services across Rochdale, Bury, Cheshire West and Chester, and had been operating from its Rose Court project in Castleton.

 Andy Burnham, the Mayor of Greater Manchester, attended the event to open the new building and gave a short speech expressing his support to the charity.

 He said: “I think this facility you’ve got gives you a fantastic base from which you could grow; to do even more.
 I know the need out there is as high as ever, so the time is now to give you the resources to get on and do the job.
 I’m really proud to be here tonight to do this official opening with you.”

 The mayor indicated that it is important to build a better base for the voluntary sector, as he recognises that public services can offer limited help.
 He called for a co-operation between the public and voluntary sectors to achieve a better outcome in the fight against homelessness and domestic violence within women and men.

 He continued: “For me, the public services will always be able to help a bit, but they’re not really set up to provide that whole support.
 We recognise that the voluntary sector was the crucial player in this journey because they could provide that individual support.
 I recognise that the voluntary sector is in a better place to do that than often statutory services.

 “I think people need many different types of support and I do believe very strongly today because I am here, that we have to put the voluntary sector more to the floor and fund it properly to provide that kind of whole person support, which often is lacking.
 It’s people with the greatest needs who are most at risk of falling between the gaps in the services.